emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/badge-hardware.md

    from tildagonos import tildagonos
    ```

-2. Enable the LEDs (this step is generally optional, but needed if running outside of an app (or from repl):
+2. Enable the LEDs (this step is generally optional, but needed if running outside of an app or from repl):

    ```python
    tildagonos.set_led_power(True)
    ```

-3. Set the LEDs by assigning a color tuple to one of the 12 LEDs:
+3. Set the LEDs by assigning a colour tuple to one of the 12 LEDs:

    ```python
    tildagonos.leds[2] = (255, 0, 0)